 In NSW, you are free to choose your Green Slip insurer if you’re not happy with the price you’re paying for cover each year.
 In fact, NSW is one of the few states that let you pick your Green Slip insurer.

-Furthermore, where you park your car at the end of the day once you return home also affects your premium.
-If you park in a locked garage, your premium will reflect the lower likelihood of it being stolen, whereas parking it on the street may have the opposite effect.
+Potentially, yes.
+Your postcode can affect your insurance premiums because your new neighbourhood may have a different rate of drivers making insurance claims.
+Also, where you park at night can affect your car insurance premiums.
+For example, if you park in a locked garage, your premium will reflect the lower likelihood of it being stolen, whereas parking it on the street may have the opposite effect.

 Also, traffic accidents in your neighbourhood can affect your insurance premium.
 It’s best to give your insurer a call when you plan on moving not only so you can budget for the new price, but also so you don’t risk any future claims being denied because your insurer didn’t know about your new address.

 You may have to pay a basic excess when you claim on your car insurance policy if you’re determined to be at fault for the incident or the third party responsible can’t be identified.
 Sometimes, you may even need to pay an additional excess, such as a young driver excess (for drivers under a certain age) or an unlisted driver excess (if the driver wasn’t added to your policy).